 ‘Because the electricity is too expensive’.

-There seems to be a common perception in Japan that the only way to heat is via electric heaters.
-Which eat a lot of electricity, but certainly not more than the air-con in summer.
+There seems to be a common perception in Japan that the only way to heat is via electric heaters which consumes a lot of electricity, but certainly not more than the air-con in summer.
 Then main point seems to be: most of the world uses gas for heating their houses.
 While Japan is a country with very few natural resources, it uses gas for many other purposes and could surely use it to heat buildings.

 So what can you do when you’re living in Japan in the winter and the temperature in your house is exactly the same as outside?
 And if you plan to visit: does this mean that visiting in winter is a big no-no?
 Luckily, there are some options: